The Corrections

 We are all mapmakers: We embed our memories everywhere, inscribing a private and intensely complicated latticework across the landscape.
 More

-Multimillion-copy bestseller that helped launch a wave of interest in behavioral economics and statistics.
+New York Times bestseller that helped launch a wave of interest in chefs and the culinary arts.
 More

 V. Raghunathan